 DEU is responsible for the regional strategy for 54 countries, divided in three clusters.

-Andorra, Austria, Belgium, Denmark, Estonia, Finland, France, Germany, the Holy See, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Norway, Portugal, Spain, Sweden, Switzerland and the United Kingdom
+Andorra, Austria, Belgium, Denmark, Estonia, Finland, France, Germany, the Holy See, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Norway, Portugal, San Marino, Spain, Sweden, Switzerland and the United Kingdom

 Central Europe Cluster: Bulgaria, the Czech Republic, Hungary, Poland, Romania and Slovakia.
 Southeast Europe Cluster: Albania, Bosnia and Hercegovina, Croatia, Cyprus, Greece, Kosovo, Malta, Montenegro, North-Macedonia, Serbia, Slovenia and Turkey.

 Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kirgizstan, Moldova, the Russian Federation, Tadzhikistan, Ukraine and Uzbekistan.

 Asia and Oceania Department (DAO)